hybridly/hybridly/docs/guide/global-properties.md

 ## From the middleware

-The most common way of sharing data is to defining it in the `HandleHybridlyRequests` middleware.
+The most common way of sharing data is to defining it in the `HandleHybridRequests` middleware.
 It has a `share` method specifically for this purpose.

 ```php
 public function share(): SharedData